Alexandra Huynh

-Alexandra Huynh (born 25 July 1994) is an Australian association football player, who currently plays for Western Sydney Wanderers in the Australian A-League Women and the Australia national team.
-She is the cousin of Kassandra Huynh; the exercise physiologist for the Sydney Wanderers.
+Alexandra Huynh (born 25 July 1994) is an Australian association football player, who currently plays for Newcastle Jets in the Australian A-League Women and the Australia national team.

 Club career

 Return to Western Sydney Wanderers

 In October 2017, Huynh returned to Western Sydney Wanderers, after playing with Blacktown Spartans.

 Second return to Western Sydney Wanderers

 In October 2019, Huynh returned to the Australian W-League after playing in the US College system and in the NPL Women's Queensland, and signed with Western Sydney Wanderers.

 Napoli

 In October 2020, Huynh joined Italian club Napoli, linking up with fellow Australians Isobel Dalton and Jacynta Galabadaarachchi.

 Fortuna Hjørring

 In July 2021, Huynh joined Danish club Fortuna Hjørring.

 Third return to Western Sydney Wanderers

 In January 2022, Huynh returned to Australia, signing again with Western Sydney Wanderers until the end of the 2021–22 A-League Women season.

+Return to Newcastle Jets

+In August 2023, Huynh re-joined A-League Women club Newcastle Jets, where she retired at the end of the season.